-Noise - 23 CFR 772 Select a determination from the drop-down menu
+Noise - 23 CFR 772

 Type I and II (if applicable) projects as defined in 23 CFR 772.5 require a noise analysis.
 Type III projects as defined in the regulations do not require a noise analysis.
 If a project is not a Type I project, then the review for noise compliance is complete as ADOT currently does not have a Type II program.
 The vast majority of projects prepared with a CE Checklist will not require a noise technical analysis.
 The Environmental Planner confers with the Noise Technical Specialists, as appropriate, to determine the Type of project as defined in 23 CFR 772.5.
 Always consult with the ADOT Environmental Planning Noise Specialist if there is a question of whether a noise analysis is needed and before proceeding with a technical noise analysis (Noise Guidance).